SillyUtility/VirtualController/README.md

 - Driver distributed on the Mac App Store from the host app
 - iPhone app, driver, and devices require NO setup or configuration

+See the wiki for more [Project Goals…](https://github.com/SillyUtility/VirtualController/wiki/Project-Goals)

 ### Minimum Requirements

 - **Controller App**: iOS 12+
 - **Mac Driver**: macOS 10.15+
 - **iPad (with M series chip) Driver**: iOS 16+

-See the wiki for more detail…
+See the wiki for complete [minimum requirements and minimum supported Apple devices…](https://github.com/SillyUtility/VirtualController/wiki/Minimum-Requirements)

 ## Progress